DesertTrailRunner/mscf1841/content/bios/Frese.md

 The motorman succeeded in stopping his car about 150 feet down the tracks and with many of the passengers, hurried back.
 Mrs. Frese, unconscious but still breathing, lay upon the road.
 She was carried to the side of the boulevard and Mastick’s ambulance was called.
 Mrs. Frese was hurried to the hospital, while the body of her husband was taken to the undertaking rooms.
 Before the hospital was reached the injured woman had expired.
 Her remains were also taken to Mastick’s undertaking rooms.

-<image-figure src="images/bios/Frese-electric-interurban-car.jpg" caption="An electric interurban car circa 1908." size="medium"></image-figure>
+<image-figure src="images/bios/frese/Frese-electric-interurban-car.jpg" caption="An electric interurban car circa 1908." size="medium"></image-figure>

 Aside from a ring upon the finger of Mrs. Frese, which bore the initials, C.F. to L.F, there was nothing about the body to lead to their identification, but through the initials upon the ring a clew to their identity was later gained.
 Telephone inquiries revealed the fact that the initials of Mr. and Mrs. Frese were similar to those upon the ring and that they had gone driving.
 A son was notified and early in the evening he recognized his parents as they lay side by side in the undertaking establishment.

 The horse, which had been driven by the couple, was entirely uninjured.
 The harness had broken when the vehicle was hit and the horse released.
 It cantered down the boulevard, but was stopped and brought back.
 The buggy was entirely demolished.
 The wheels and body were splintered into small pieces and scattered about the boulevard.”

+### Interurban Cars

 Prior to the accident there had been practically no complaints about the fast speed of the interurban cars, but on the day following the accident many complaints against the interurban companies were made to the board of public safety and Cleveland Police Chief Fred Kohler.
 Most of the complaints were against the Lake Shore Electric.
 County Coroner Burke directed that an inquest be held at which particular attention was to be taken to investigate the condition of the brakes with which the car that caused the deaths was equipped.
 Burke said, “I will probably have an expert make a thorough examination and test of the car which figured in the accident.
 If his report shows that the car was poorly equipped with brakes and that the brakes are not of a recognized modern standard, I will attempt to hold the company liable and will also make recommendations not only to that company, but to all other companies in this county to examine their brakes and install, where necessary, modern and efficient brakes.
 If they fail to do so and other accidents of like nature happen I can then easily hold them responsible.
 This has been the first accident of its kind to come to my notice, but modern science has perfected brakes which, if properly applied and used by intelligent men, will almost to a certainty protect people against accidents of this nature.”